What is Apache Storm on Azure HDInsight?

 You can also develop Java solutions by using the IDE of your choice.
-For more information, see Develop Java topologies for Storm on HDInsight.
+For more information, see Develop Java topologies for Apache Storm on HDInsight.

 Python can also be used to develop Storm components.
-For more information, see Develop Storm topologies using Python on HDInsight.
+For more information, see Develop Apache Storm topologies using Python on HDInsight.

 Common development patterns

 Apache Storm can provide different levels of guaranteed message processing.
 For example, a basic Storm application can guarantee at-least-once processing, and Trident can guarantee exactly once processing.

 For more information, see Guarantees on data processing at apache.org.